nmonga26/ONDC-SRV-Specifications/api/docs/#prd#_for_agri_bids_and_auction.md

 - If Buyer loses the Bid, the refund for EMD will be initiated.
 - Buyer leaves a detailed review on the buyer, sharing both positive and negative aspects.
 Buyer app shares the same with the seller app following the rating framework

+## Serviciability and Polygon
+serviceability details and how its work and also time selection can be reffered from <a href="https://docs.google.com/document/d/1f4QbVstY5m-L_-Jut5jvbeiaBKLR1ttJL_am6GG2Fko/edit">[this document]</a> and for polygon geoJSON check <a href="https://docs.google.com/document/d/1R4tw3L5jjjqxHxP21sLlSO2YQqpwn3ln0I5Eo7kintM/edit">[here]</a>